About 20,000 National Guard Members To Deploy For Inauguration, Officials Say

 Updated 3:15 p.m.
 ET

-Local and federal security officials expect about 20,000 National Guard members to be involved in securing the capital for President-elect Joe Biden's inauguration next week.
+Local and federal security officials expect about 20,000 National Guard members to be involved in securing Washington, D.C., for President-elect Joe Biden's inauguration next week.

 It represents an uptick in National Guard troops that will be deployed to the area.
 Army Times reported earlier this week that the Pentagon had authorized 15,000 National Guard members to be sent to the District for the inauguration.

-He said the Inauguration has been designated as a "special security event" adding that the final numbers of troops would come from the Secret Service, leaving open the possibility the numbers could fluctuate.
+Contee said the inauguration has been designated as a "national special security event," adding the final numbers of troops would come from the Secret Service and leaving open the possibility the numbers could fluctuate.

 The exact number to be deployed is still being worked out by the Secret Service, the lead agency on inauguration security, and others, a U.S. official told NPR's Pentagon reporter Tom Bowman.
 The official, who requested anonymity because they were not authorized to speak to reporters, said the number of National Guard members to be deployed is up to 20,000.